shadowman-lab/shadowman.reports/roles/build_report_patch/README.md

 Example Playbook
 ----------------

-The role can be used to create an html patching report on a Linux host using any number of Windows servers
+The role can be used to create an html patching report on a Linux host using any number of Windows & RHEL servers

 ```